NEC-PROJECTS-2023/DG4/README.md

 CAB FARE PREDICTION

 Team Members :

-1.S.Sushma Priyanka
+1. S.Sushma Priyanka

-2.G.V.L Sai Roshini
+2. G.V.L Sai Roshini

-3.SD.Sabeera Begum
+3. SD.Sabeera Begum

 About Project : Cab rides paint a vibrant picture of life in the city.
 The millions of rides taken each month can provide insight into traffic patterns, road blockage, or large-scale events that attract many people.
 With ride